emannersvip/Robotics/Testing/ehpc_README.txt

  : be at least one in existence.
 ^: Optional

+Cluster: A cluster needs at least one login node and scheduler node to be active.
+LoginNode: A login node has to belong to at least one cluster.
 Compute Node: A compute node has to belong to at least one queue to be valid.